-When the drainfield becomes clogged, property owners may see a variety of symptoms including :
+When the drainfield becomes clogged, commercial property owners may see a variety of symptoms including :

 Pooling water - When water starts to pool on your lawn or field without an obvious explanation, it may be because your septic tank is too full.
 A professional can pump your tank to fix it.

-Foul odors - A full septic tank will cause the sludge to rise, emitting foul odors around the household or property.
+Foul odors - A full septic tank will cause the sludge to rise, emitting foul odors around the commercial property.